revolist/revogrid-docs/blog/react-kanban-board-tutorial.md

 const handleMove = (event: Event) => {
   const { changedCards } = (
-    event as CustomEvent<CardMoveDetail>
+    event as CustomEvent<KanbanCardMoveDetail<TaskCard>>
   ).detail;

-  setCards((current) =>
-    mergeChangedCards(current, changedCards),
-  );

   moveMutation.mutate(changedCards);
 };
 ```

-This keeps RevoGrid responsible for board interaction and TanStack Query responsible for remote state lifecycle.
+This keeps the Planning model responsible for canonical local state and TanStack Query responsible for that move endpoint's remote lifecycle.
+On success, replace the model with canonical server records when they differ; on failure, invalidate and replace the model from the refetched query.

 ## Add workflow transition rules